isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-bees-vs-wasps-vs-hornets.markdown

 , hornets, & wasps (
 [check wasp sprays](https://pestpolicy.com/best-wasp-spray/)
 ) survive after stinging, but bees die after stinging.
-*In summary, on size - wasps are 1/2 inch to 1 inch in length, but hornets a longer while bees are 2/25 inches (2 mm) to 77/50 (39 mm) - leaf-cutter bee. *
+*In summary, on size - wasps are 1/2 inch to 1 inch in length, but hornets a longer while bees are 2/25 inches (2 mm) to 77/50 (39 mm) - leaf-cutterÂ bee.Â *
 *On color - hornets have white and black rings or yellow and black rings, but wasps have yellow and black rings.
-Bees are golden-colored - yellow or black but may also be purple, blue, green, orange, and red. *
+Bees are golden-colored - yellow or black but may also be purple, blue, green, orange, and red.Â *
 [amazon bestseller="Bees Wasps Hornets killers" items="2" template="table"]
 ## Bees vs. Wasps vs. Hornets - 7 Key Differences?
 Well, wasps (non-furry insects) are carnivores, while bees are furry and will east flower pollen to produce honey.
 Check these
 [sprays for yellow jackets.](https://pestpolicy.com/best-spray-for-yellow-jackets/)
-### **1. ****Color **
+### **1. ****ColorÂ **
 **Bee:**
 The color of bees can range between yellow and black, depending on the species.
 But [honey bees share different traits](https://askabiologist.asu.edu/honey-bee-anatomy)